pranitha05/CyberSentinel/README.md

 # 🔐 CyberSentinel

-CyberSentinel is a personal security dashboard that helps users assess and improve their digital hygiene.
-It currently includes tools for password strength analysis and breach detection using the HaveIBeenPwned API, with future expansion planned for network scanning and privacy risk assessment.
+CyberSentinel is a personal cybersecurity dashboard that helps users assess and improve their digital hygiene through an interactive web interface.
+It offers essential tools like a Password Strength Analyzer, URL Privacy Checker, Network Vulnerability Scanner, Encryption Utilities, and a Privacy Risk Analyzer, all wrapped in a clean, user-friendly design.

+Backed by Firebase Authentication and powered by Google Gemini AI, CyberSentinel ensures both security and smart assistance, making digital safety accessible for everyone.
 ---

 ## 🚀 Features